weaveworks/weave/site/operational-guide/concepts.md

 can be configured to co-ordinate amongst themselves to automatically divide up the IP allocation range.
-This process is known as consensus and it requires each peer to be told the total number of expected peers (the 'initial peer count') in order to prevent the formation of disjointed groups of peers which would, ultimately, result in duplicate IP addresses.
+This process is known as consensus and it requires each peer to be told the total number of expected peers (the 'initial peer count') in order to prevent the formation of disjoint peer groups which would, ultimately, result in duplicate IP addresses.

 Example configurations are given in the section on deployment